-On April 1, 1998, the Board of Directors granted options to senior executives for the fiscal year ending March 31, 1999.
-As was the case for the options already outstanding, the number of new options granted depended on the position held by each senior executive and represented a percentage of base salary, without taking into account the number of options already held by such senior executive.
-At a meeting held in June 1998, the Board of Directors delegated to the Comittee the responsibility of administering the plan.
+On April 1, 1998, the Corporate Governance Committee granted options to senior executives for the fiscal year ended March 31, 1999.
+The number of options granted depended on the position held by each senior executive and represented a percentage of base salary, without taking into account the number of options already held by such senior executive.
+Refer to the section entitled "Stock Option Plan" for a discussion of the terms and conditions relating to the options, including vesting periods.